maelvls/website/content/en/docs/concepts/certificaterequest.md

     some-property: some-value
 ```

-The four filds are populated by the cert-manager webhook when the
+The four fields are populated by the cert-manager webhook when the
-CertificateRequest is created and their immutability is enforced by the
-webhook.
+CertificateRequest is created.
+The fields are immutable.

 ```yaml
 kind: CertificateRequest